 - Medium-sized commercial and industrial businesses with electrical equipment registering demands from 200 kW through 500 kW

-- You may benefit from this plan if you can move usage to lower-priced Mid-,off-, and Super Off-Peak hours
+- You may benefit from this plan if you can move usage to the lower-priced Mid-, Off-, and Super Off-Peak hours

-- You can reduce your charging costs by charging between 9 p.m. and 4 p.m. (next day)
+- You can reduce your charging costs by charging between 9 p.m. and 4 p.m. the next day

 - Available to those with monthly demands that reach or exceed 200 kW